zhilizheng/qsubshcom/README.md

 qsubshcom "bash ./test.sh" 1 1G test_script 00:05:00 ""
 ```

-Here is a exmaple to run GWAS with qsubshcom
+Here is an exmaple to run GWAS with qsubshcom
 ```
 geno=A
 # GRM